New Hampshire Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in New Hampshire.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in New Hampshire.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For the average New Hampshire home, that could represent a meaningful boost at resale.